 Neuronauts

-Neuronauts is a fully-funded summer camp and school club for London secondary school students entering years 10 and 11 that teaches students fundamentals in engineering, computer science, and neuroscience.
+Neuronauts is an educational outreach programme for London secondary school students entering years 9-12 that teaches students fundamentals in engineering, computer science, neuroscience, and artificial intelligence, while allowing them to pursue creative projects in these spaces.
+Neuronauts has two annual iterations a year:

 Neuronauts students with their robots